SorenKyhl/TICG-chromatin/README.md

 ```

 ### pysim module
-this module implements the pysim class, a wrapper around the pyticg engine with much more functionality.
+This module implements the pysim class, a wrapper around the pyticg engine with much more functionality.
 This class is the main interface to the user performing simulations.

 #### usage:
-to set up a simulation, all that is needed are polymer sequences and a config file.
+To set up a simulation, all that is needed are polymer sequences and a config file.
 the config file contains physical constants (number of beads)  and parameters for the
 monte carlo simulation (number of sweeps, etc).
 A default config file is available in maxent/defaults/config.json
 ```python